 Fortunately, our dentist at View Mobile Dental can prescribe a sleep apnea dental appliance to help you get the sleep you need.

 During one of your biannual dental examinations, our dental staff will ask you questions about your medical history to update your information.
 While doing the examination, our dentist in Dublin, CA may notice some physical features that point to obstructive sleep apnea (OSA) and ask more questions.
 Some of the features a dentist can notice include:

-Our dentist may recommend a sleep study to diagnose sleep apnea, depending on your answers.
+Our dentist near me may recommend a sleep study to diagnose sleep apnea, depending on your answers.
 If you are diagnosed with this issue, our dentist can recommend a sleep apnea dental appliance near you.
 The appliance looks like a mouth guard that fits the upper and lower teeth.
 It acts to keep the lower jaw and tongue in a forward position while you’re sleeping.

 When people fall into a deep sleep, their muscles relax, including their tongues.
 For people with sleep apnea, their tongues can fall back and block their airway, preventing oxygen from circulating within their bodies.
 When your body becomes deprived of oxygen, the brain signals the body to wake up, which it does, sometimes dozens of times per night.

 You may not realize you’re waking up, but you will feel it the next day.
 Over time, OSA does more than cause people to lose sleep.
 It can cause heart disease, brain fog, high blood pressure, and strokes if you have untreated OSA.
 If you get a diagnosis of mild to moderate OSA, a sleep apnea dental appliance from our dentist in Dublin, CA may help you get the sleep you need.